Immigration

 Contact the U.S. Consulate if Your Packet Is Opened, Damaged, or Lost

-If your packet is damaged, lost, or stolen, the consulate can put together a new packet, but this process can be quite labor intensive and takes some time.
+If the actual contents of your packet are damaged, lost, or stolen, the consulate can put together a new packet, but this process can be quite labor intensive and takes some time.
 You might also have to provide some of the documents again, particularly if the consulate does not have a scanned copy in its files.

 The sealed immigrant visa packet contains highly personal information about you and your immigrant visa petitioner, so you should take extraordinary measures to safeguard and conceal it when carrying it in public.